commercialhaskell/stack/doc/yaml_configuration.md

 The below sections will show you how to tell Stack where to find your packages and dependencies.

-Note, using the options described below, it **is possible** to specify in your `stack.yaml` multiple sources of the same package/dependency.
+Note that, using the options described below, it **is possible** to specify in your `stack.yaml` multiple sources of the same package/dependency.
 For example, you might specify a version of a project on your local machine, a Stackage snapshot that contains the same package, as well as a version of the same package on Hackage.
 For simplicity, **Stack will only use one version of each package/dependency.** There are rules that dictate how Stack chooses which version to use.
 Read [the section on "shadowing"](http://docs.haskellstack.org/en/stable/architecture/#shadowing) to